-The company's banking facilities as at 31 December 2016 amounted to $\leq 19,977,566$ (2015: $\leq 21,669,416$ ).
-Bank borrowings are secured by a general hypothec over all the company's assets and by a special hypothec for the amount of $\leq 33.5$ million over the temporary sub utile dominium of 99 years which commenced on 15 June 2000 over the parcel of land developed into the shopping mall.
+The company's banking facilities as at 31 December 2017 amounted to €17,635,625 (2016: €19,977,566).
+Bank borrowings are secured by a general hypothec on the company's assets and by a special hypothec over the temporary sub utile dominium of 99 years which commenced on 15 June 2000 over the parcel of land at Tigne Point developed into the shopping mall (T2).
+Moreover, the bank borrowings are secured by the pledge on comprehensive insurance policy covering The Point shopping mall, which covers the loans to the extent of those risks covered in the policy.